-There are 8 members of the board, who represent all ‘sections’ and parties of the club from Men’s and Women’s Artistic to Acrobatics through to gymnasts and parents to volunteers and coaches.
+There are currently 7 members of the board, who represent all ‘sections’ and parties of the club from Men’s & Women’s Artistic and Acrobatics to Parent and Toddlers to Adult Gymnastics and from gymnasts and parents to volunteers and coaches.
 The Board of Directors is responsible for ensuring the successful running of the club on both a financial and performance basis.
 Here are short biographies of the members.
-You can contact the board at email@example.com.
+You can contact the board at firstname.lastname@example.org.

 Alexandra Webster (Company Secretary)

 Alex Webster has been involved with Leeds Gymnastics Club for over 20 years, mostly as a volunteer.
 Both her children were involved in gymnastics and she has attended three Gymnaestrada as a Welfare Officer.
 Alex was Group Managing Director of a Car Dealership employing eighty staff and then International Manager of a leading Motor Boat Manufacturer.
 She brings a depth of experience to the board in company procedures and finance.
 Alex undertook a leading role in the transition of the club from Leeds City Council in 2012 and the creation of the Leeds Gymnastics Club “Not for Profit Community Interest Club”.

 Alex became Business Director in 2015, focusing on providing the highest standards for all gymnasts with top quality coaching and facilities.
 She continues to be a member of the Leeds Welfare Team.